Cambridge, New Zealand: Economy

 Cambridge's main sources of employment and income come from dairy farming, tourism, the equine industry and sport.
-Dairy farming provides more than one in 10 jobs in the Waipa District.
-The tourism industry supports 12.7% of jobs in Waipa District.
+Dairy farming provides more than one in 10 jobs in the Waipā District.
+The tourism industry supports 12.7% of jobs in Waipā District.
 The equine industry provides more than 600 jobs in the Waikato, with many based in and around Cambridge.
 It is estimated that one in five Cambridge residents work in nearby Hamilton.

 Transport

-Cambridge lies adjacent to State Highway 1, which connects the town with Hamilton in the northwest and Tauranga, Rotorua and Taupo in the southeast.
+Cambridge lies adjacent to State Highway 1, which connects the town with Hamilton in the northwest and Tauranga, Rotorua and Taupō in the southeast.
 Access to Cambridge from the north is via the Cambridge Road and Victoria Road interchanges, and from the south is via the Tirau Road interchange.
-Prior to the Waikato Expressway extension opening in December 2015, SH 1 ran through the centre of Cambridge.
+Prior to the Waikato Expressway extension opening in December 2015, SH 1 ran through the centre of Cambridge, though in 1985 it had been diverted from the main shopping street, to run via Carters Flat.

 State Highway 1B leaves SH 1 at the Victoria Road interchange and provides a route north to SH 1 at Taupiri, providing a route north towards Auckland while bypassing Hamilton to the east.

 Hamilton Airport, 18 minutes drive from Cambridge, is the nearest airport and provides daily flights to all New Zealand's main centres.

 A public bus service connects Cambridge with central Hamilton via Tamahere and Waikato University several times daily.

 Cambridge was formerly the terminus of the Cambridge Branch railway, but this closed beyond Hautapu in 1999.

 Until the railway was built the Waikato River was the main form of transport, Cambridge being the limit of navigation.
 Steamers continued to serve Cambridge until the 1930s.
 The wharf was near the Karapiro Stream, where the river was wide enough for steamers to turn.